Menopause Management in South Detroit

 Postmenopause is the period after menopause when a woman hasn’t had her period for 12 months.
 The symptoms related to menopause gradually improve for most women.
 However, because of the lower level of estrogen, postmenopausal women are at an increased risk of certain health problems, including osteoporosis and heart disease.
 It’s important to continue to see your OBGYN for routine exams and tests even after menopause.

 Stay on top of your health during the transition into menopause, and discuss any symptoms you’re experiencing with your gynecologist.
 Downriver OBGYN can help you manage your symptoms and get you back to feeling your best.
-Call us today (734) 671-2110 to schedule an appointment.
+Call us today at (734) 671-2110 to schedule an appointment in Trenton, MI.